 Welcome to Year 5

-All the Year 5 team – Mr Lunt, Mrs Wood, Mrs Richmond, Mrs Thomas, Mrs Roscoe and Mrs Deary would like to extend a very warm welcometo all the parents and children in Year 5 to the Spring term!
+All the Year 5 team – Mr Lunt, Mrs Walker, Mrs Collins, Mrs Roscoe and Mrs Deary would like to extend a very warm welcome to all the parents and children in Year 5 to the Autumn term!

 I will just mention a few upcoming events and things you need to remember.

-In science we start by looking at Materials and after half-term, separating different materials.
+In science we start by looking at Space and after half-term, Forces and Resistance.
 In History we study the ancient Mayan civilization of South America and this links well to our geography topic of South America.
 As always, we will learn spanish - it is amazing how proficient some of the children already are!

-This term we will continue to learn the djembe drums.
+This term we will learn the djembe drums.
 This will take place with Mr Folen and will build upon the children’s musical experiences last year.

 The indoor kit consists of green shorts, white Summerhill t-shirt and black pumps.
 PE can often take place outside.
 If you would like your child to wear a navy or black tracksuit in the cooler months, please bring them in school.
 PE kits should be taken home at the end of each half term for it to be washed and ready to be returned when your child comes back for the new half term.
 Please ensure that PE kits are clearly labelled with your child’s name.
 In addition, please ensure that any earrings are removed for P.E.
 Whilst partaking in tag rugby, it is very advisable for the children to wear football boots or waterproof trainers.

 In Year 5, the children in Summerhill usually take part in cycling proficiency training.
 This will take place in the Summer term - I will give out letters giving more details before Easter.
 Children need their own bikes and helmets to partake in this.
 However if this is a problem please come and see me as I’m sure we can work around this.